simonw/llm/docs/other-models.md

 ```
 The model will be downloaded and cached the first time you use it.

-Check the **[llm-plugins](https://github.com/simonw/llm-plugins)** repository for the latest list of available plugins for other models.
+Check the {ref}`plugin directory <plugin-directory>` for the latest list of available plugins for other models.

 (openai-extra-models)=